Introduction to market research

 - Market research scales, ranks and trade-offs

 Most standard market research is the preserve of rating scales - score out of 10, agree-disagree, satisfaction, likelihood to buy.
-Among the research community there can be heated debate about which type of scales are best and how questions should be asked.

 Scales are not the only possible method of measurement.
 Using choices, ranks and trade-offs through techniques like conjoint analysis or MaxDiff can provide more actionable data for models and to forecast market behaviour.